Average Weather at Cali / Alfonso Bonillaaragon Colombia

 The climate at Cali / Alfonso Bonillaaragon is warm, muggy, and overcast.
 Over the course of the year, the temperature typically varies from 66°F to 86°F and is rarely below 64°F or above 90°F.

-Based on the tourism score, the best time of year to visit Cali / Alfonso Bonillaaragon for warm-weather activities is from early June to late September.
+Based on the tourism score, the best time of year to visit Cali / Alfonso Bonillaaragon for warm-weather activities is from early June to mid September.

 The temperature at Cali / Alfonso Bonillaaragon varies so little throughout the year that it is not entirely meaningful to discuss hot and cold seasons.